3top1a/r-liv-lust/README.md

 For normal users, who want a fast image viewer.

-For editors, taht don't want to open a fully featured editor to do something basic.
+For editors, that don't want to open a fully featured editor to do something basic like flipping or rotating an image.

 [^1]: https://github.com/image-rs/image/blob/master/README.md#supported-image-formats